devilesk/rl4d2l-plugins/README.md

 ### si_cooldown_alert.sp
 * Alerts SI about their ability cooldown after despawning.
   * Use `!settings` to manage personal settings for text and sound alerts.
+* Fixes bug where spitter gets 3600s spit cooldown if spit and despawn while on a ladder.

 ### spawn_secondary.sp
 * Spawn pistol and axe for survivors plugin.